Mayank-Prakash-Sharma18/math-english/content/english-intermediate/adjectives/adjectives-used-as-nouns.md

 ## Adjectives that actually become nouns

-Some adjectives actually become nouns.
+Some adjectives actually became nouns.
 So, we can use them in singular, as well as plural forms.

 Here are some of such adjectives working as noun: